By Saurav · saavos

 If you're an SMB in 2026 deciding between live chat and a chatbot:

-Start free on saavos — paste your URL, get a chatbot in 5 minutes, plug it in next to whatever live chat you're already running, no credit card required.
+Preview saavos — paste your URL, get a chatbot in 5 minutes, plug it in next to whatever live chat you're already running, no credit card required.
 See our pricing for what each tier handles in monthly volume.